janschupke/lines/TESTS.md

 - reset the game
 - N hotkey works
+- new game trigger closes any overlays

 guide

 - G hotkey toggles it
-- renders ove rthe game board
+- renders over the game board

 current score

-- updates on ball pop
+- updates on line pop

 high score